nipy/nipype/doc/devel/testing.rst

     export NIPYPE_NO_MATLAB=

-This will skip any tests that require matlab.
+This will skip any tests that require MATLAB.

+.. include:: ../links_names.txt